Table of Contents

 What Is Flex Budgeting?

 Flex budgeting is a straightforward and adaptable way to manage your finances by focusing on your flexible spending.
-Unlike traditional budgeting, which assigns specific amounts to every category of expenses, flex budgeting simplifies your financial planning by organizing your expenses into three high-level buckets: fixed, non-monthly, and flex.
+Unlike traditional budgeting, which assigns specific amounts to every category of expenses (we call this category budgeting), flex budgeting simplifies your financial planning by organizing your expenses into three high-level buckets: Fixed, Non-monthly, and Flex.
 This approach helps you track your spending more easily while still leaving room for life’s unpredictable expenses.

 Using Flex Budgeting

 To switch from category budgeting to flex budgeting, navigate to the “Budget” tab of your account, then click on “Settings” in the upper right-hand corner.
-From here, you can select to apply either category or Flex Budgeting, as well as begin a “Budget Walkthrough” that will take you step-by-step through setting up your flex budgeting.
+From here, you can select to apply either category budgeting or flex Budgeting, as well as begin a “Budget Walkthrough” that will take you step-by-step through setting up your Flex budgeting (this is the recommended way of getting set up!).
 You can switch between budgeting types at any time, and any settings saved with one option will be preserved in case you decide to switch back.

 Fixed Expenses